SethRobertson/GitFixUm/0fixup.md

 not be modified.
 You must deal with those separately.
 Look at `gitk --all --date-order` to help visualize everything what other git references might need to be updated.

+Also note that these commands will fix up the referenced commits in your repository.
+There will be reflog'd and dangling commits holding the state you just corrected.
+This is normally a good thing and it will eventually go away by itself, but if for some reason you want to cut your seat belts, you can expire the reflog now and garbage collect with immediate pruning.

 * [Yes, I pushed](#pushed)
 * [No, I did not push](#unpushed)